All Episodes

 Steve, thank you.

-And uh I know you're fighting for other parents and other families, and I hope people hear it.
+And I know you're fighting for other parents and other families, and I hope people hear it.

-And we could do things that are compassionate but tough and smart and just full of common sense.
+And we could do things that are compassionate, but tough and smart and just full of common sense.

-By the way, the Senate candidate running against Elizabeth Warren is gonna check in, and we're gonna get to your calls next.
+By the way, the Senate candidate running against Elizabeth Warren is going to check in.

 You get free samples, free shipping, free professional online design consultation.